History of the Buffalo Bills: The Mid 1960s: Four Straight Playoffs, 3 Division Titles, Back to Back Championships

-A big reason for Buffalo’s sustained success during the mid-1960s was the team’s dominant defensive core roster from 1964 to 1967.
+A big reason for Buffalo's sustained success during the mid-1960s was the team's dominant defensive core roster from 1964 to 1967.
 Many Bills fans of the era are convinced that linebacker Stratton, cornerback Byrd, tackle Tom Sestak, and end Ron McDole should be enshrined in the Pro Football Hall of Fame.
-(Currently, the only Buffalo player from the 1960’s championship teams in the Hall is offensive guard Shaw).
-Two defensive reserves of note from the era are linebackers Marty Schottenheimer, who went on to win 200 regular season games as an NFL head coach ranking him eighth all time in that category; and Paul Maguire, the AFL’s all-time leader in punting yardage, who went on to a distinguished broadcasting career.
+(Currently, the only Buffalo player from the 1960s championship teams in the Hall is offensive guard Shaw).
+Two defensive reserves of note from the era are linebackers Marty Schottenheimer, who went on to win 200 regular season games as an NFL head coach ranking him eighth all time in that category; and Paul Maguire, the AFL's all-time leader in punting yardage, who went on to a distinguished broadcasting career.

 The team faced two significant challenges in 1966: The beginning of coach Saban's 6-year hiatus from Buffalo; and the continuing emergence of a young rival AFL Eastern Division quarterback.
 Saban's departure to accept a head coaching position at the University of Maryland paved the way for former defensive coach Joe Collier to be promoted to head coach.
 Collier was regarded as a superior strategist whose personal style contrasted with the oft-fiery Saban.
 And the New York Jets with their brash young signal-caller and steadily improving supporting cast, were emerging as legitimate challengers.
 The result was a down-to-the wire race between the Bills and Patriots for the division crown with the Jets nipping at their heels for an opportunity to play an AFL championship game whose winner would finally get a crack at the NFL's champion.
 The Jets played spoiler by defeating Boston on the last Saturday of the regular season.
-This opened the door for Buffalo's must-win, 38-21 triumph over the Denver Broncos on the very next day.
-This gave the Bills their third straight division crown and a championship game at home on January 1, 1967 against the Kansas City Chiefs.
-The teams had split their regular season meetings but the Chiefs dominated, 31-7 and went on to play the Green Bay Packers for the "World Championship;" since known as the very first Super Bowl.
+This opened the door for Buffalo's must-win, 38–21 triumph over the Denver Broncos on the very next day.
+This gave the Bills their third straight division crown and a championship game at home on January 1, 1967, against the Kansas City Chiefs.
+The teams had split their regular season meetings but the Chiefs dominated, 31–7 and went on to play the Green Bay Packers for the "World Championship;" since known as the very first Super Bowl.